ritik-devsecops/floyo-sync-lipsync/README.md

 ## Credits

-- Built for the Floyo platform
+- Built for Floyo platform
 - Uses Sync.so API for lipsync generation
-- Based on ComfyUI custom node structure
+- Follows Seed API pattern for consistency